dimagi/commcare-cloud/docs/changelog/0007-reorganize-pillows.md

 multiple times for each processor, since there are separte pillows for each processor.
 This is inefficient, so we have combined multiple processors that apply for a given document type (also called `KAFKA_TOPIC`) such as form/case/user under one pillow.
-For e.g. A new single `kafka-case-ucr-es` pillow replaces various old pillows that process case changes such as `CaseToElasticsearchPillow`, `CaseSearchToElasticsearchPillow`, `ReportCaseToElasticsearchPillow`, and `kafka-ucr-main` etc.
+For e.g. A new single `case-pillow` pillow replaces various old pillows that process case changes such as `CaseToElasticsearchPillow`, `CaseSearchToElasticsearchPillow`, `ReportCaseToElasticsearchPillow`, and `kafka-ucr-main` etc.